 At the beginning of this year, I wanted to be more strategic with my communication plan as I was creating a lot more content on my blog and YouTube channel and didn’t want to overload subscribers with information just once a month.
 So now I schedule my email broadcasts out weekly based on the blog post that was published that week.
 While I’m emailing more frequently now, the emails are more digestible and focused on a single topic.

-ConvertKit Commerce is included in their free plan and allows you to easily sell and fulfill digital downloads, a members-only newsletter, coaching, services, and more.
+ConvertKit Commerce is included in their free plan and allows you to easily sell and fulfill digital downloads, a members-only newsletter, services, and more.